-4.33 As detailed above, a large scale employment scheme has been consented on the Stanton Regeneration Ste to the east of Ilkeston Road.
-Copies of the Illustrative Masterplan and Parameter Plan or the development are contained at Appendices 2 and 3.
+5.36 As detailed above, works have commenced on the construction of a distribution warehouse on land adjacent to the site, east of Ilkeston Road.
+This is unit one on plot one of the New Stanton Park development, and marks the commencement of the large scale employment scheme that has been consented on the Stanton Regeneration Ste to the east of Ilkeston Road.
+Copies of the Illustrative Masterplan and Parameter Plan for the wider development are contained at Appendices 4 and 5.

-- 4.34 Once completed, the development will introduce large scale warehouse buildings with a height of up to 24 metres east of Ilkeston Road, extending up to 31m high within the centre of the site.
+- 5.37 Once completed, the development will introduce large scale warehouse buildings with a height of up to 24 metres east of Ilkeston Road, extending up to 31m high within the centre of the site.
 These buildings will form a backdrop to the appeal site and will be visible across the skyline from within the wider area.
-The development of the former Ironworks will re-introduce large scale development where there were the former smelters of the ironworks, reinforcing the urban and commercial context within which the appeal site is situated on the edge of Ilkeston. - 4.35 At Appendix 4, I include copies of the photomontages of the employment scheme included within the Environmental Statement prepared to support the consented application.
-These show the scale and massing of development that may be delivered under the consented scheme. - 4.36 The Stanton Regeneration Site proposals also include for strategic Green Infrastructure and recreation improvement alongside the Nutbrook Canal and Nutbrook Trail, tying in with the green corridor that extends alongside the canal to the north of the appeal site. - 4.37 In addition to the employment site, the allocation of land south of Low's Lane for up to 1,000 dwellings will, once delivered, extend the residential edge of Ilkeston to the south, further enclosing the site within the developed context and urban edge.
+The development of the former Ironworks will re-introduce large scale development where there were the former smelters of the ironworks, reinforcing the urban and commercial context within which the appeal site is situated on the edge of Ilkeston. - 5.38 At Appendix 6 in volume 2 of my evidence, I include copies of the photomontages of the employment scheme included within the Environmental Statement prepared to support the consented application.
+These show the scale and massing of development that may be delivered under the consented scheme. - 5.39 The Stanton Regeneration Site proposals also include for strategic Green Infrastructure and recreation improvement alongside the Nutbrook Canal and Nutbrook Trail, tying in with the green corridor that extends alongside the canal to the north of the appeal site. - 5.40 The areas of green infrastructure along the canal that are delivered within the New Stanton Park regeneration scheme include for the retention of Private's Pond fishing pond and associated access and parking.
+This reflects the proposals for the retention of the Rough's Hole fishing pond and upgrading of the exisiting permissive access, set within an area of multifunctional green infrastructure alongside the canal incorporating new planting, SuDS features and recreation opportunities that is prosed as part of the appeal proposals. - 5.41 In addition to the employment site, the allocation of land south of Low's Lane for up to 1,000 dwellings will, once delivered, extend the residential edge of Ilkeston to the south, further enclosing the site within the developed context and urban edge.

-5 VISUAL CONTEXT
+6 VISUAL CONTEXT